Mediacorp: History

 The ability for RTS to grow was hampered by administrative and budgetary constraints, leading to frequent turnover in staff, and a reliance on imported programmes rather than domestic productions.
 In September 1979, an act was proposed in the Parliament of Singapore to separate RTS from the Ministry of Culture, and replace it with a new statutory body known as the Singapore Broadcasting Corporation (SBC).
 The SBC was envisioned as an autonomous, state-owned enterprise akin to Singapore Airlines and comparable to the BBC in the United Kingdom and its neighbours' RTM and TVRI.
 The SBC Act was approved in parliament on 12 January 1980.

-A competition for a new SBC logo was initiated in January 1980.
-The characteristics of the new brand were to be "simple and attractive", while not having more than three colours, including the background.
-The winner would receive a cash prize worth $5,000.

-The government officially dissolved RTS on 31 January 1980 and transferred its assets to the SBC.
-The rebrand was not ceremonious.
-Ahead of closedown, an announcement was made telling viewers of the rename.
-The following morning, at 6 a.m., SBC formally started with no preamble, with the only visible changes being a new interim wordmark logo, updated startup and closedown sequences, and a new news intro.
-The new logo competition finished on 16 February.
-A preliminary selection was determined by five judges on 22 February.
-At first the logo was set to be introduced in March.
-A total of 4,042 entries were received.
-The new logo was unveiled to the public on 18 May 1980.
-The winner was Laurence Wong Heng Kwok—who had previously co-designed the RTS logo.